 The plaque commemorates the 200th anniversary of the first organized fight of the Revolution and the transport by gundalow of gunpowder taken from the British at Fort William and Mary in New Castle on Dec.
 14, 1774, concealed at this spot and later used in the battle of Bunker Hill Presented by the Silver Squares November 11, 1975.

 In memory of John Sullivan Born Feb 17, 1740 Died Jan 23, 1795 Sullivan

 Erected by the State of New Hampshire upon the site of the meeting house under which was stored the gunpowder taken from Fort William and Mary

 Topics.
 This historical marker memorial is listed in these topic lists: Cemeteries & Burial Sites • Colonial Era • War, US Revolutionary.

 Location.
 43° 7.823′ N, 70° 55.061′ W. Marker is in Durham, New Hampshire, in Strafford County.
 Marker is on Newmarket Road.
 Memorial and plaque are just a few steps from the John Sullivan marker.
 Touch for map.
 Marker is in this post office area: Durham NH 03824, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on August 6, 2016.
-This page originally submitted on August 3, 2016, by James R. Murray of Elkton, Florida.
-This page has been viewed 191 times since then and 19 times this year.
-Photos: 1, 2, 3, 4. submitted on August 3, 2016, by James R. Murray of Elkton, Florida. • Bill Pfingsten was the editor who published this page.
+This page was last revised on November 3, 2020.
+It was originally submitted on August 3, 2016, by James R. Murray of Elkton, Florida.
+This page has been viewed 258 times since then and 10 times this year.
+Photos: 1, 2, 3, 4. submitted on August 3, 2016, by James R. Murray of Elkton, Florida.
+5. submitted on September 2, 2020, by Allen C. Browne of Silver Spring, Maryland. • Bill Pfingsten was the editor who published this page.